knzai/cega/README.md

 png = ["image"]
 ```

-disable will result in an empty main.rs/main() in addition to skipping the terminal functionality
+disabling default or terminal will result in an empty main.rs/main() in addition to skipping the terminal functionality

 ## Acknowledgements & References
 * https://moddingwiki.shikadi.net/wiki/Main_Page